ksingh-1/09-ReadME-Generator/README.md

 ```

 ## License
-This Project is Licenced with the MIT License.
+This Project is Licenced with the Apache 2.0 License.

 ## Contributors